serverfarmer/serverfarmer/README.md

 3. Diff friendly: all configuration templates based on default configuration files from each Linux distribution, therefore it's easy to track changes.
 4. Tight integration with Cacti monitoring software.
+5. Great plugins to simplify and automate many admin tasks.

 # Market positioning